You can follow the latest news by subscribing to the RSS feed .

 Posted on Wed, Oct 04 2017

 The two core papers of the Basel-Berlin Risk Study have recently been published and are now available online (please see below for the full references).
-In these two publications we investigated to what extent there is a broad and general factor of risk preference (akin to g, the general factor of intelligence), and whether risk preference can be considered a stable psychological trait.
+In these two publications we investigated the extent to which there is a general factor of risk preference (akin to g, the general factor of intelligence), and whether risk preference can be considered a stable psychological trait.
 We addressed these questions by implemented 39 risk-taking measures from three different measurement traditions: Propensity measures assessing "stated preferences", (incentivized) behavioral measures assessing "revealed preferences", and frequency measures assessing actual real-world risky activities.
 This battery was completed by 1,507 participants, with 109 participants completing a retest–session after a period of six months.

 The results indicate that the propensity and frequency measures converge relatively well, thus forming a "positive manifold", whereas the (incentivized) behavioral measures show poor consistency (with the measures of the other measurement traditions, but also between each other).
 Moreover, our findings suggest that there is a broad general factor of risk preference, R, that accounts for 61% of the explained variance.
 This general factor is complemented by a series of domain-specific factors.
 Finally, the general factor proved to be highly reliable across a period of six months.
 To learn more about these results, please have a look at: